Nosen92/maskin-flipdot/protocol.md

 0xcd  # Checksum
 0xff  # Stop byte, always ff
 ```
 Every packet ends with a footer, consisting of a checksum and the stop byte `0xff`.
-The checksum is calculated by adding up all the previous characters in the packet, and taking the lower two bytes of that sum.
+The checksum is calculated by adding up all the previous characters in the packet (excluding the start byte `0xff`), and taking the least sifnificant byte of that sum.
 This is done both on the sender side, and display side.
 If the two checksums do not match, the display **disregards** the whole packet.
 >What happens when the checksum itself is `0xff`?
 That would conflict with the stop byte.
 To account for this special case, the checksum is altered to the **two** bytes `0xfe` and `0x01`.
-Strangely, the checksum is also altered in the case when it's `0xfe`, then it becomes `0xfe` followed by `0x00`.
+Curiously, the checksum is also altered in the case when it's `0xfe`, then it becomes `0xfe` followed by `0x00`.

 Then, the stop byte caps off the packet, letting the sign know that transmission of the packet is completed.